DeenLennon/alx-low_level_programming/0x00-hello_world/README.md

 A script that compiles and creates an executable named cisfun A script that prints exactly programming is like building a multilingual puzzle followed by a new line A C programm that prints exactly with proper grammer
+A script that prints the size of various types of computer